Prakhil-tp/vaccine-notifier/README.md

 ### Set up the cron job

 So far, we configured our code base and signal-cli.
 The one that pending is regular script invocation.
-Before get out hands dirty, let us test the code is working or not by running the `./run.sh` command on your terminal.
+Before get our hands dirty, let us test the code is working or not by running the `./run.sh` command on your terminal.
 If it all looks good, go ahead to set up the cron.

-`crontab -e` command let you open the crontable, this is where we keep our cron entries.
+`crontab -e` command let you open the crontable, here is where we keep our cron entries.

 Let's run our script every 5 minutes: use the following syntax add the entry on the cron table.